texaspse/blog/_posts/2014-03-17-caused-todays-performance-issues-europe-will-happen.md

 ## How indexing and search calls share the resource

-Each cluster handles two kinds of calls on our REST API: the ones to build and modify the indexes (Writes) and the ones to answer users’ queries (Search).
+Each cluster handles two kinds of calls on our REST API: the ones to build and modify the indexes (Writes) and the ones to answer users' queries (Search).
 The resources of each cluster are shared between these two uses.
 As Write operations are far more expensive than Search calls, we designed our API so that indexing should never use more than 10% of these resources.